bjhartin/myvideobuzz/README.md

 Enable development mode on your Roku Streaming Player with the following remote control sequence:

+**Note: This code cannot be entered from a mobile app (iOS, Android, etc.).
+You must use a physical Roku remote!**

     Home 3x, Up 2x, Right, Left, Right, Left, Right

 On newer versions of the Roku firmware, you will then be prompted to set the web server password.
 Choose a password (and remember it!), then reboot the Roku.